bradtraversy/proshop-v2/readme.md

 > Code changes can be seen in [SearchBox.jsx](./frontend/src/components/SearchBox.jsx)

-### Bug: All file types are allowed when updating product images
+### BUG: All file types are allowed when updating product images

 When updating and uploading product images as an Admin user, all file types are allowed.
 We only want to upload image files.
 This is fixed by using a fileFilter function and sending back an appropriate error when the wrong file type is uploaded.